 Case 3.3: Nondegenerate and ambiguously assigned

 If the chemical shifts of a group of protons are non-degenerate and if they are not stereo-specially assigned, the situation is much more complex as the structure calculation algorithms employ different approaches in dealing with this issue.
 Thus, crucial information needs to be captured and adequately handled in the restraint validation protocols, which traditionally has presented a serious problem.
 The issue is best illustrated with an example.
 Let us assume that the chemical shifts of a group of protons, e.g., two methylene protons, are non-degenerate but cannot be assigned stereo-specifically.
 Following the NEF standard, these protons should be labeled with the “x” and “y” identifiers i.e., HBx and HBy for a pair of methylene protons attached to CB.
 Assume that a set of NOESY peak derived distance restraints were observed for HBx to atoms B1, B2, B3, B4, C1 and C2 and another set of restraints observed for HBy to atoms A1, A2, A3, A4, C1 and C2 (Figure 1(f)).
 The example indicates that in addition to the set of common restraints, i.e., to C1 and C2, there are also restraints exclusive to either HBx or HBy.
 It is a-priori undefined whether the stereospecific HB2 atom in the molecular structure maps onto HBx, and the HB3 atom to HBy, or vice versa.
-In this case, the different sets of NOEs to the two distinct resonances suggest that this issue could potentially be solved as part of the structure calculation protocol (Guntert et al., 1991).
+In this case, the different sets of NOEs to the two distinct resonances suggest that this issue could potentially be resolved as part of the structure calculation protocol (Guntert et al., 1991).

 One straightforward approach in dealing with this issue is to collapse the two sets of restraints to HBx and HBy into one set involving an ambiguous HB%, with some form of treatment of the restraint limits, e.g., on the basis of the originating peak intensities or by taking either the shortest (most restricting) or longest (least restricting) limit.
-Simply put, the two resonances stereospecifically-distinct resonances are treated as degenerate and a r -6 sum restraint (Eqn.
+Simply put, the two stereo-specifically distinct resonances are treated as degenerate and a r -6 sum restraint (Eqn.
 1) is created.
 In this approach, a Case 3.3 HBx/HBy restraint has been converted to a Case 3.1 ambiguous restraint.

 A second approach, commonly also implemented by structure calculation programs like ARIA, Xplor-NIH or Cyana, is the concept of “floating chirality”(Folmer et al., 1997).
 In the course of the structure calculation, the program adopts the most favorable mapping for all pairs at any time, thus minimizing the resulting restraint energy.
 At some point during the calculation, typically in light of sufficient consistency, the mapping can be fixed.
 However, such structure-based stereospecific assignments cannot usually be obtained for all pairs of prochiral or individually-assignable atoms.
 In the past, structure calculation programs like ARIA/CYANA

 (Brünger et al., 1998) have provided such mapping information for subsets of restraints in the form of the so-called “float-files” or “stereo.aco” files, respectively.
 Unfortunately, this information has mostly been lost during the deposition process using data supplied in a program-specific format and this approach leads to inconsistency between atoms defined in the restraints and the model files.
-Extensive efforts to re-capture these mappings required great efforts and were only partially successful (Doreleijers et al., 2012).
+Extensive efforts to re-capture these mappings were only partially successful (Doreleijers et al., 2012).
+Chemical shift prediction from model structures could offer an path to resolving ambiguous stereo-specific assignments (Weiss, M.A. and Hoch, J.C., 1987.
+Interpretation of ring-current shifts in proteins: Application to phage λ repressor.
+Journal of Magnetic Resonance (1969), 72(2), pp.324-333.)